Dickey Betts | |

 Betts was born in West Palm Beach, Florida, on December 12, 1943, and raised in Bradenton.[7][8]
 He grew up in a musical family listening to traditional bluegrass, country music and Western swing.
 He started playing ukulele at the age of five and, as his hands got bigger, moved on to mandolin, banjo, and guitar.

 By the age of sixteen Betts was feeling the need for something "a little faster", and played in a series of rock bands on the Florida circuit, up the East Coast and into the Midwest.
 In 1967 he formed the Second Coming in Florida with Berry Oakley.
-According to its composer, Rick Derringer, the group called the Jokers referenced in "Rock and Roll, Hoochie Koo" was one of Betts' early groups of that name.[9]
+According to its composer, Rick Derringer, the group called the Jokers referenced in "Rock and Roll, Hoochie Koo" was one of Betts's early groups of that name.[3]

-Betts's first solo album, Highway Call, was released in 1974 and featured fiddle player Vassar Clements.[13]
-After the Allman Brothers fell apart in 1976, Betts released more albums, starting with Dickey Betts & Great Southern in 1977, which included the song "Bougainvillea", co-written with future Hollywood star and then Florida transplant Don Johnson.[14]
-In 1978 he released an album, Atlanta's Burning Down.[15]
+After the Allman Brothers disbanded for the first time in 1976, Betts released more albums, starting with Dickey Betts & Great Southern in 1977, which included the song "Bougainvillea", co-written with future Hollywood star and then Florida transplant Don Johnson.[10]
+In 1978 he released Atlanta's Burning Down.[11]

-Betts formed his own band, Betts, Hall, Leavell and Trucks, where he was co-frontman along with former Wet Willie singer, saxophone, and harmonica player Jimmy Hall.
-Despite earning good notices, the group was unable to secure a recording contract and disbanded in 1984.[17]
+Betts formed another band, Betts, Hall, Leavell and Trucks, where he was co-frontman along with former Wet Willie singer, saxophone, and harmonica player Jimmy Hall.
+Despite earning good notices, the group was unable to secure a recording contract and disbanded in 1984.[13]
 Betts returned to his solo career performing live at smaller venues, and released the album Pattern Disruptive in 1989.
-When a one-off reunion tour was proposed in support of the Allman Brothers' Dreams box set, released in 1989 to commemorate the band's 20th anniversary, Betts's solo band again supplied the Allman Brothers' other lead guitarist, Warren Haynes.
-The success of the one-off tour resulted in a permanent reunion, which absorbed Betts's energies for the remainder of the 1990s.
-This band line-up released three studio albums between 1990 and 1994 and won the praise of the critics.[18]

-A breaking point was reached after that show and before the launch of the band's Summer Campaign Tour when the remaining original Allman Brothers members – Gregg Allman, Butch Trucks, and Jaimoe – suspended Betts.[20]
+Betts was replaced on numerous Allman Brothers tour dates throughout the mid-to-late 1990s, for what were reported in the media as "personal reasons".
+Betts's last show with the Allman Brothers was at the Music Midtown Festival in Atlanta, Georgia, on May 7, 2000.[15]
+A breaking point was reached after that show and before the launch of the band's Summer Campaign Tour when the remaining original Allman Brothers members – Gregg Allman, Butch Trucks, and Jaimoe – suspended Betts.[16]
 According to Betts, the band told him (reportedly via fax) to "get clean" (from alcohol and/or drugs).
 He was temporarily replaced for the 2000 tour by Jimmy Herring, formerly of the Aquarium Rescue Unit.
-When Betts filed suit against the other three original Allmans, the separation turned into a permanent divorce.[21]
+When Betts filed suit against the other three original Allmans, the separation turned into a permanent divorce.[17]

 Betts re-formed the Dickey Betts Band and toured that same summer.
-The band reassumed the name Dickey Betts & Great Southern and added Betts' son Duane (named after Duane Allman) on lead guitar.
-In 2005, Betts released the DVD Live from the Rock and Roll Hall of Fame.[22]
+The band reassumed the name Dickey Betts & Great Southern and added Betts's son Duane Betts (named after Duane Allman) on lead guitar.
+In 2005, Betts released the DVD Live from the Rock and Roll Hall of Fame.[18]

-Betts' final album release was Dickey Betts & Great Southern Official Bootleg Vol. 1 (2021), a two-CD live album of performances from the 2000s.[24]
+Betts's final album release was Official Bootleg Vol. 1 (2021), a two-CD live album of Dickey Betts and Great Southern performances from the 2000s.[19]

 Betts was a Florida native, born in West Palm Beach; though he resided briefly in Georgia during the formative years of the Allman Brothers Band, he lived in the Sarasota metropolitan area for most of his life.[27]